2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions

 holds for all $\sigma$ and $\tau$ in $G$.
-However, $U$ is a real vector space and each $\sigma \in G$ acts on $U$ as a finite order matrix which is hence diagonalisable over $\mathbb{C}$.
-Base-changing to $\mathbb{C}$, diagonalising $\sigma$ and noting that the eigenvalues of $\sigma$ are roots of unity appearing in conjugate pairs, one sees that for each $\sigma \in G$ we have
+Combined with the above discussion this shows that $\phi_K$, hence $\phi$, is a homomorphism in this case.
+To prove the claim we note that $U$ is a real vector space and each $\sigma \in G$ acts on $U$ as a finite order matrix $N_\sigma$ which is hence diagonalisable over $\mathbb{C}$.
+Base-changing to $\mathbb{C}$, diagonalising $N_\sigma$, and noting that the eigenvalues of $N_\sigma$ are roots of unity appearing in complex-conjugate pairs, one sees that for each $\sigma \in G$ we have